 However, you can type in any location you want to, and Instagram will show you a list of the popular nearby locations.

-Step 3: Add a long image caption to the post
+Step 5: Add long image captions to your post

 You’re allowed to write 2,200 characters.
 That’s a lot!
 For reference, 2,200 characters in this article will take you from the beginning all the way down to the paragraph that ends with “curated groups.”
 (CTRL + F to find it, and see how long 2,200 characters can stretch!)

 Instagram will show only three lines of your image caption in user’s feeds.
 But that’s okay.
 If you can grab attention with those first three lines, you’ve won.

 Instagram has a nasty thing about not allowing line breaks.
 The easiest way I’ve found to overcome this issue is by writing my post in my Notes app, copying it, and pasting it into Instagram.